 Padding[0..8]

-Specifies the thickness of the outer layer of Voxels in the Voxel Tree.
-For very small Voxel Sizes in combination with very fast changing simulations, it may be useful to increase this value to effectively respond to fast shape changes of the simulation.
+This is used to specify the voxel thickness of the outer layer in the voxel tree in the ConstantPadding mode setting.
+For very small voxel sizes in combination with very rapidly changing simulations, it can be useful to increase this value in order to be able to react effectively to rapid changes in the shape of the simulation.
 However, for slow or very large simulations, it may also be useful to reduce the value to save memory.

 Voxel Count